Nonviolence: Forms of nonviolence

-Advocates of nonviolent action believe cooperation and consent are the roots of civil or political power: all regimes, including bureaucratic institutions, financial institutions, and the armed segments of society (such as the military and police); depend on compliance from citizens.
-On a national level, the strategy of nonviolent action seeks to undermine the power of rulers by encouraging people to withdraw their consent and cooperation.
+In the political realm, advocates of nonviolent action believe cooperation and consent are the roots of civil or political power: all regimes, including bureaucratic institutions, financial institutions, and the armed segments of society (such as the military and police); depend on compliance from citizens.
+On a national level, the strategy of nonviolent action seeks to challenge the power misuse of rulers by organising and encouraging (oppressed) people to withdraw their consent and cooperation.
 The forms of nonviolence draw inspiration from both religious or ethical beliefs and political analysis.
 Religious or ethically based nonviolence is sometimes referred to as principled, philosophical, or ethical nonviolence, while nonviolence based on political analysis is often referred to as tactical, strategic, or pragmatic nonviolent action.
 Commonly, both of these dimensions may be present within the thinking of particular movements or individuals.

 Pragmatic

-The fundamental concept of pragmatic (tactical or strategic) nonviolent action is to create a social dynamic or political movement that can project a national or international dialogue that affects social change without necessarily winning over those who wish to maintain the status quo.
+The fundamental concept of pragmatic (tactical or strategic) nonviolent action is to create a social dynamic or political movement that can project a national and global dialogue that affects social change without necessarily winning over those who wish to maintain the status quo.
 Gene Sharp promoted the pragmatic nonviolence approach.
 Sharp was an American political scientist known for his nonviolent struggle work.
 Those who follow Sharp's pragmatic nonviolence approach believe in practicality rather than the moral aspect of the struggle.
 They believe that violence is too costly to engage in.
-The goals are to change their opponent's behavior; end a specific injustice or violent situation; and seek a win for themselves, while opponents they perceive as enemies with conflicting interests should lose.
+The goals are to change their oppressor's behavior; end a specific injustice or violent situation; and seek a win for themselves, while opponents they perceive as enemies with conflicting interests should lose.
 Conflict is seen as inevitable, and the rejection of violence is an effective way to challenge power.
-Those who follow pragmatic nonviolence ideology are willing to engage in nonviolent coercion, and they try to avoid suffering.
+Those who follow pragmatic nonviolence ideology are willing to engage in nonviolent coercion, and try to avoid suffering.